TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ![breadboard MAX6678](screenshots/breadboard_MAX6678.JPG)

-You also need to grab a code library to use MAX6675 module, go to `Menu -> Sketch -> Include Library -> Manage Libraries ` (or `Shift-Cmd-I` or click on the Library icon in left side bar), and search up `MAX6675`.
+You also need to grab a code library to use the MAX6675 module.
+Go to `Menu -> Sketch -> Include Library -> Manage Libraries ` (or `Shift-Cmd-I` or click on the Library icon in the left sidebar) and search for `MAX6675`.
 I used the official library from Adafruit, but you're of course welcome to experiment with other ones.

 ![arduino library MAX6675](screenshots/MAX6675-library.png)

-Once the library is installed, open the provided sample code at `Menu -> File -> Examples -> MAX6675 library -> serialthermocouple` , there's also a copy of it named `MAX6675SerialLogger.ino` in this repository.
+Once the library is installed, open the provided sample code at `Menu -> File -> Examples -> MAX6675 library -> serialthermocouple`; there's also a copy of it named `MAX6675SerialLogger.ino` in this repository.

 ![MAX6675 - sample](screenshots/MAX6675-sample.png)

-Try upload their sample script and open serial monitor (`Menu -> Tools -> Serial Monitor` or `Shift-Cmd-M` or the top right Magnifing glass icon) you should see the thermocouple printing the temperatures onto the Serial Monitor.
+Try uploading their sample script and opening the serial monitor (`Menu -> Tools -> Serial Monitor` or `Shift-Cmd-M` or the top right Magnifying glass icon).
+You should see the thermocouple printing the temperatures onto the Serial Monitor.
 You could also show their timestamps by toggling the clock icon on the right.

 ![MAX6675 - sample logging](screenshots/MAX6675-sample_logging.png)

 ### Tips & Tricks

-* If you want to use multiple MAX6675 (or MAX31855) you can (should) let them share the same SO and CLK pins, and only need connect different CS pins to Arduino.
+* If you want to use multiple MAX6675 (or MAX31855), you can (should) let them share the same SO and CLK pins and only connect different CS pins to the Arduino.

 ## DS18B20 Temperature Sensor

-For more detailed guide on using the MAX6675 module, please read https://lastminuteengineers.com/ds18b20-arduino-tutorial/ .
+For a more detailed guide on using the MAX6675 module, please read https://lastminuteengineers.com/ds18b20-arduino-tutorial/ .

 We provide the DS18B20 sensor that comes in the waterproof probe.
 You also need a 4.7kΩ resistor between VCC and DQ.